vivekruhela/miRSim/README.md

 ### Prerequisites

 This tool has been developed in Python (version 3.6.9).
-The following libraries are required to run XseedSim sequence generation module:
+The following libraries are required to run miRSim sequence generation module:

 ```
 -----------------------------------------------------